zcourts/higgs/boson/README.md

 4. then write the value according to the rules for its type.

 Both key and value can be empty.
 If either are empty then a the boson type null, should be written.

+#### enum

+An enum is made up of 3 components.
+1. The Boson type for an enum as given above
+2. The fully qualified name of the enum class, as a string
+3. The string value of the enum constant that can be used to get the typed value back using .valueOf

+These three are written in sequence.
+The rules for writing a string applies when writing the class name and value.

 #### POLO
 A POLO contains a __unordered__ set of fields.
 These fields have a name and a value.